-• During term time the DSL will always be available (during school hours) for staff in the school to discuss any safeguarding concerns.
+• During term time the Senior DSL or a Deputy will always be available (during school hours) for staff in the school to discuss any safeguarding concerns.
 In the absence of the DSLs a member of the senior leadership team will be nominated to provide cover.
 Appropriate arrangements will also be in place all year round for any out of school hours' activities.